kenriortega/exporter-rs/README.md

 - parse all lines (using patterns or regex) (format apache, Nginx, IIS)? **_in progress_**
 - Use a database (like sqlite) to store last line check before close file (create struct, offset file) **_in progress_**
 - Send data to different sources (kafka, loki, postgresql, should be elastic)
+- Add GitHub action for release a binary for (windows & linux) y arch (amd64 y arm)